The Birds Seen at the

 Vivian Schneggenburger began doing river trips many years ago and has been enthralled with the bird life along our Western river corridors.
 As a nurse she has a flexible schedule and spends time birding while hiking, river running and skiing.

 Bret Selman and his family are the owners of 4-Mile Ranch.
 They have been caretakers of this unique land for generations and are avid birdwatchers.

 Dennis Shirley is a retired Conservation Officer for Utah Dept. of Wildlife Resources.
 He is a well known local birder and as of 2006 holds the Utah Bug Year Record.
 He is an active member of Utah County Birders.

 Lee Shirley is a former Biology teacher and has served as President of Utah Audubon Council.
-He is on the Northern Region Adivisory Council of the DWR, President of Wasatch Audubon Society, on the Board of the Ogden Nature Center and Friends of the Bear River Refuge.
+He is on the Northern Region Advisory Council of the DWR, past President of Wasatch Audubon Society, on the Board of the Ogden Nature Center and Friends of the Bear River Refuge.
 Lee and Paula Shirley enjoy sharing their enthusiasm for birds and birding.

 Doug Sims is a professional photographer from Davis County.
 He is the co-founder/president of the Photgraphix Camera Club of Layton, Utah and board member of the Salt Lake Photo Club.
 Doug teaches the Wildlife Photography Class at the Tracy Aviary.

 Arnold Smith has been interested in birds, especially their nesting behavior since he was eight years old.
 He is a long time active member of Wasatch Audubon.